violetasdev/violetasdev/README.md

 Experienced in data analysis and engineering, applied AI research, cloud-based solutions, microservices development, and technical leadership.
 My career journey spans:

 - Microservices development and integration in production-ready environments
-- Data management, pipelines, ETL of business data, customer service and sensor data
+- Data warehouse design and management and ETL pipelines for industries such as finance, customer service, sensor data, and inventory.
 - Building data-driven solutions and developing machine learning models for research in robotics and sensors
 - Leading technical teams, managing projects for finance, education, inventory, customer service
 - Collaborating with international teams across Latinoamerica, Europe and Japan